aptivator/var-trap/README.md

 });
 ```

-A method, besides a collection, can also receive parameters.
+A method, in addition to a collection, can also receive parameters.

 ```javascript
 addTrapDefinitions('array', {